sisap-challenges/sisap-challenges.github.io/2026/index.md

 ### Paper Submissions

-All participants should submit a short paper that details their system.
-Accepted papers will be part of the conference proceedings and part of a special session at SISAP 2026\.
+All participants should submit one short paper that details their system.
+If participants solve multiple tasks, the system must be described in a single paper (that might reference a technical report) .
+Accepted papers will be part of the conference proceedings and part of a special session at SISAP 2026.
 Each accepted paper is required to be presented in person as an oral presentation at that session.
+Submissions that are not accompanied by an accepted short paper will be disqualified and removed from the final rankings.

-We look forward to your participation and innovative solutions in the SISAP Indexing Challenge 2026\!
+We look forward to your participation and innovative solutions in the SISAP Indexing Challenge 2026!
 Let's push the frontiers of similarity search and indexing together.

 ### Examples
 - Julia example – <https://github.com/sisap-challenges/sisap2026-julia-example>